cameroncuster/caffe_assessment/README.md

 software development and does not give reason to include Caffe in my project.

 ## Dependencies ##
-- Docker integration is Version 6 while the latest Docker release is version 8

 As described in the software's dependency graph (may not be complete for building the project).
 I been unable to successfully build the software, potentially because of undocumented dependencies.

-Note: Precompiled release is stable.
+Note: Most recent pre-compiled releases are stable.

 Dependencies defined in the python/requirements.txt
 - cython / cython